WICG/display-locking/explainer.md

 updates.
 In other words, the remainder of the page remains interactive and animating.
 When the updates eventually complete, we commit and when that promise resolves and `onContentPresented` is invoked.

+Also, because we specify the `activatable` option as `true` when acquiring, the contents of `complicated_subtree` will be considered in focus navigation, anchor link navigation, find-in-page, etc. even when the content is not presented yet.

 As before, let’s see a [real example, this time using a prototype of display locking](https://drive.google.com/file/d/1r1aBi4P1_DMCZNXlpzW5jAibCEdT38YB/view?usp=sharing